-Let us introduce you the new channel for customer communication: SMS through ManyChat!
+Let us introduce you to the highly effective channel for customer communication: SMS through ManyChat!
 Below you'll find the description of the feature and how to use it.

-SMS is available for usage on a Pro plan only.
+Sending SMS is available for usage on a Pro plan only in the following countries:

 What can be sent via SMS?

-It can be any text (without pictures), emojis and links.
-Any inappropriate, drugs, weapon-related or pornography content can't be sent via SMS according to the law.
+You can send Text Messages that contain text, emojis, and links that you send to your subscriber.
+Any inappropriate, drugs, weapon-related, or pornography content can't be sent via SMS according to the law.

 How do I start sending SMS through ManyChat?

-1. First off, activate SMS integration under Settings -> SMS tab.
+1. Activate SMS integration under Settings -> SMS tab.

 3. Add SMS Messages to flows.

-SMS Message is a new type of a block that can be accessed here:
+SMS Message is a type of a block that can be accessed from the "Add Step" menu: